 Complementary therapies, such as massage or meditation, may be used alongside prescribed treatments.
 A combination of pain medicines, some of which work in other conditions, is often used.
 You may be offered:

-- mild pain medicine, such as paracetamol and non-steroidal
+- mild pain medicine, such as paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs)

 You may also be given other types of medicine along with the main pain medicine.
 These could include:

-- antidepressants and anticonvulsants for nerve pain
+- antidepressant and anticonvulsant medicines for nerve pain

-- local anaesthetics for nerve pain
+- local anaesthetics for severe nerve pain

-- anti-anxiety drugs for muscle spasms
+- anti-anxiety medicines for muscle spasms